Skip to content

 Cash benefits include the following:

 • Non-contributory family benefits for children with disabilities: the family of a child below the age of 18 and with a degree of disability above 33% can expect an annual financial allowance of €1,000.
-For a child above 18 and with a degree of disability of 65% or more, or 75% or more with a need for a carer, the family will receive €4,415 and €6,623 respectively per child per year.
-The dependent child must live in the family home and his/her annual income must not exceed the minimum wage.
+For 2025/2026, for a child above 18 and with a degree of disability of 65% or more, the annual amount is €5,647.20, and for those with 75% or more with a need for a carer, the family will receive €8,470.80.
+The dependent child must live in the family home and his/her annual income must not exceed the minimum wage.[3]

 • Severe disability pension: This is contributory Social Security benefit includes an additional allowance allowing the disabled person (under the age of 65) to remunerate their carer.
 The allowance amounts to 50% of the pension (Article 196.4 of the Social Security Act).

 • Carer allowance: this allowance aims to compensate the informal carer for their work and the costs of care in the family setting.
+Following Real Decreto-ley 675/2023, the minimum amounts have been established and the maximums increased.
+As of 2023, maximum monthly amounts are €180 (Grade I), €315.90 (Grade II) and €455.40 (Grade III)[4].
 The informal carer must be a spouse or family member (up to third degree of relation) living in the same household as the dependent person before the request for support is submitted.
 The benefit is only granted to non-family members under exceptional circumstances.
-The allowance is means tested and its amount depends on the degree of dependency of the care recipient.
-In 2015, the amount ranged between €153 and €387.64 per month (Ministry of Health, Social Services and Equality, 2015).

 • Financial allowance for personal assistance.
 This benefit allows to hire a personal assistant, for a number of hours, in order to increase the autonomy of the dependent person, irrespective of their degree of dependency.
 The amount of the benefit depends on the degree of dependency and the economic capacity of the beneficiary.
-In 2015, it varied between €300 and €715 per month (Ministry of Health, Social Services and Equality, 2015).
+In 2023, the maximum monthly amounts are €313.50 (Grade I) and €757.25 (Grade II and III)[5].

 • Financial allowance to contract a service.
 This benefit allows to contract the service allocated in the Individual Care Programme (e.g. home help services, day/night care centres or residential care services).
 It is granted when public care services are unavailable and private services must be bought.
-The amount ranges between €300 and €715 per month, depending on the degree of dependency and the economic capacity of the beneficiary.
+The current maximum amounts are €315.50 (Grade I), €445.30 (Grade II) and €747.25 (Grade III)[6].

 Financial benefits for personal assistance and external services are provided directly to the beneficiary, although in practice they often contribute to improving the informal carer’s work-life balance.